oleksmaistrenko/notarandom.site/_posts/2019-12-21-Lost-and-Found.md

 Every time you visit a bar, the cocktails are dedicated to a special topic.
 At the moment of writing, there are old-time movie cocktails.
 Only the true cinema-lover would know all the movies, but it makes the cocktail tasting even more interesting.
 Grab a drink and start googling.

-The bar has special opening times: from Wednesday to Saturday.
+The bar has several special events during the year: New Year, Happy Birthday (June, 11th), Dia de Muertos, Thanksgiving, and Christmas.
+Also, note that the bar has special opening times: from Wednesday to Saturday.
 On the other days, the bar is closed.
 So, plan accordingly!

 **Address**: vul Volodymyrska, 93, Kyiv, Ukraine